codeforequity-at/botium-connector-webdriverio/README.md

 ### WEBDRIVERIO_APPNORESET
 Reset app state before testing.
 See [Appium documentation](http://appium.io/docs/en/writing-running-appium/caps/)

+### WEBDRIVERIO_USE_APPIUM_PREFIX
+Depending on the Selenium infrastructure an "appium:" prefix for the Appium-specific capabilities might be required.
+Check the documentation of your device cloud provider or your Selenium grid.

 ### WEBDRIVERIO_HTTP_PROXY / WEBDRIVERIO_HTTPS_PROXY / WEBDRIVERIO_NO_PROXY
 HTTP(S) proxy settings and exception rules used between browser and internet - see [here](https://webdriver.io/docs/proxy.html).